ameamenoame/HLRandomizer/README.md

 # Options

+Randomize rooms:
+- Randomizes room transitions.
+- Note that using room rando will disable the effect of all other randomize options including item location pool except for enemy randomizer.

 Randomize pistol for NG option:
 - Does not give pistol on start for NG drifter.
 - Pistol's location is randomized in the world.